SimCMinMax/AutoSimC/README.md

          (These numbers might be changed in future versions) It is now also possible to "resume" at stage1, 2 or 3, if a previous stage has been fully calculated and generated a .result in the equivalent folder.
 Please use this feature with care.
          (default: -sim stage1)
+		 You have to set the simc path in the setttings.py file.

 After are parameters that I added to help Aethys build SimulationCraft's best legendary combinations for each class easily
 - -l Leg_List : List of legendaries to add to the template.
 Format :